- Authors do not need to be ASE members to participate.

 - Role of Imaging in Patient Care:

 - Tables/Graphics – The use of tables and graphics are encouraged if they are relevant to the research submitted.
-Addition of a table deducts 250 characters no matter how many characters the table itself contains.
-Addition of a graphic also deducts 250 characters.
+Each abstract may include up to (2) graphics or tables, or a combination of the two.
 Please be mindful that tables and graphics, if the quality submitted is poor, will appear badly in print and electronic publications.
 The submission site supports both .gif and .jpg graphic formats.

 - Abbreviations – A maximum of five (5) unique abbreviations is allowed within the body of the abstract.
 No abbreviations should appear in the title.
 Place abbreviations in parentheses after the full word or phrase the first time it appears.
 Abbreviations increase the difficulty of reading and evaluating abstracts, which will be considered in the review process.